bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-2--coding-and-arduino/README.md

 #### Activity 6 - LED Blinking
 * Have two LEDs blink at different rates.
 * Have one LED blink at a randomly created rate, and the other blink half as fast
+* Note that in order for the LEDs to blink independently of each other, you must use millis().

 #### Activity 7 - Three LEDs
 * You have one button and three separate LEDs.
 When you hold the button, the first LED turns on.
 If you are still holding the button after one second, the second LED also turns on.
 If you are still holding the button after two seconds, the third LED also turns on.
 If at any point you release the button, only the LEDs that have been turned on stay on.
 The next time you press the button, all the LEDs will turn off.
 Further button presses will continue the pattern.